waggle-sensor/summer2024/blog.md

 the day updating my code so that it could train a model with a dataset that would be downloaded to my computer.

+# June 10th, 2024

+I spent most of the day refreshing myself with Pytorch fundamentals and videos.
+I felt as if I did not have a strong foundation and there were some parts I was forgetting when I was writing code.
+I continued working on training my resnet50 model on the CIFAR10 dataset.

+# June 11th, 2024

+I continued studying and researching machine learning topics.
+I relearned a lot about how the structure of training and testing a model should go.
+I also relearned how I shoould load in a pretrained model.
+I also worked on training the pretrained resnet50 model on the CIFAR10 dataset.
+It was going well, and I made a ton of progress.
+I picked a lot of my hyperparameters, based on what I learned, using the CrossEntropyLoss funtion and the Adam optimizer.
+I made my batch size 64, so that my model can train faster, but I believe this may have made it a bit less accurate.

+# June 12th, 2024

+I ran my model, the resnet50 pretrained model on the CIFAR10 dataset.
+I am basically fine tuning it to images in that dataset.
+I recieved an 89% accuracy on the test data, meaning the model was pretty good.
+I noticed though that there was a bit of difference between the training loss and the validation loss by an average of about 0.3500, which could mean that there is slight overfitting.
+I believe I can fix by augmenting the data meaning adding like random crops, utilizing a learning rate sceduler, and or add some dropout layers.

+# June 13th, 2024